Rookie Boot Camp Project Simulation – Internship Concept Explained

 Interns are doing most of the things by themselves, and our mentors are observing and supervising the process, with relevant feedback to the project team, from planning to delivery.

-After 3 months of intensive teamwork, Rookies should deliver a functional application that will be revised and put into use internally.
+After three months of intensive teamwork, Rookies should deliver a functional application that will be revised and put into use internally.

 An intensive internship process ideally should result in full-time employment at ProductDock.
 It’s designed as a win-win situation both for the company and the interns.
-Rookies get unique teamwork experience in developing real software applications with the latest technologies in the industry, using the most relevant product development methodologies which will be crucial for their further professional growth.
-The company, on the other hand, gains new highly motivated young engineers eager to learn and grow together with our customers and us.
+Rookies get unique teamwork experience in developing real software applications with the latest technologies in the industry, using the most relevant product development methodologies, which will be crucial for their further professional growth.
+On the other hand, the company gains new, highly motivated young engineers eager to learn and grow with our customers and us.

 That is how we tackle software engineering role scarcity at ProductDock.
 In the next article on Rookie Boot Camp, we will further explain eligibility to apply and requirements for potential prospects.